-Ned Greene graduated from UC-Santa Cruz after working from 1980 to 1989 at NYIT and later at ATG from 1989 to 1996.
-He worked with Kass and Miller modeling scenes for several animations (Flow - 1993, Splash Dance - 1990, The Audition - 1990), and also on visibility algorithms for rendering complex scenes.
+Gavin Miller and Ned Greene modeled and rendered with fluid flow simulation for several animations (Flow - 1993, Splash Dance - 1990, The Audition - 1990), and also on visibility algorithms for rendering complex scenes.
 Greene left ATG to go to HP and NVIDIA.